 You can read all about the main details of the weekend's events in my Seattle Wine & Food Experience preview post.
 In essence, it's a deluxe showcase of Pacific Northwest wine, spirits, cider, beer, food, and lifestyle brands.
 It's an excellent place to sample so many top notch businesses under one roof, in a fun and interactive atmosphere.

 I enjoyed several absolutely delicious bites by some of Seattle's best restaurants, bakeries, cooking schools, and caterers.
 There were impressive booth displays at this food and beverage festival, making it a feast for the eyes as well as the taste buds and tummy.
 They were honestly all so gorgeous, such beautiful pieces of art, that I snapped a LOT of photos.

-So without further ado, here’s a look at some of the highlights of the 2016 Seattle Wine & Food Experience Grand Tasting event, which was held February 21, 2016 at the Seattle Center Exhibition Hall.
+So without further ado, here's a look at some of the highlights of the 2016 Seattle Wine and Food Experience Grand Tasting event, which was held February 21, 2016 at the Seattle Center Exhibition Hall.

-The Seattle Wine & Food Experience featured wines from all over the globe, with separate areas for Oregon wines, Washington wines, and International wines.
-Here’s a look at some of my favorite Oregon wines that were represented at the Grand Tasting.
+The Seattle Wine and Food Experience featured wines from all over the globe, with separate areas for Oregon wines, Washington wines, and International wines.
+Here's a look at some of my favorite Oregon wines that were represented at the Grand Tasting.